 Practice Lead, Strategy and Planning

-Guy is an experienced strategy consultant and project manager across higher education, global health-care and the interfaces between the two.
-He has particular expertise in university strategy and the analytics to underpin it, research strategy, and commercialisation, with a focus on medical innovation, pharmaceuticals, and biotechnology.
+Guy Edwards is an experienced strategy consultant and senior manager across higher education, global healthcare and the interfaces between the two.
+He has particular expertise in university strategy and analytics, research strategy, and research commercialisation, with a focus on medical innovation, pharmaceuticals, and biotechnology.
 His consulting experience includes working with global pharmaceutical and biotechnology companies, private equity and investors, and government clients.

-Prior to joining Wells Advisory, Guy held roles in strategy consulting firms in the UK and Australia, was a senior advisor and project manager for the University of Melbourne, and completed his doctoral studies at the University of Cambridge, during which time he taught at both undergraduate and graduate level.
+Prior to joining Wells Advisory, Guy held roles in strategy consulting firms in the UK and Australia, was a senior advisor and project manager at the University of Melbourne, and completed his doctoral studies at the University of Cambridge, where he taught at both undergraduate and graduate level.

 +61 473 216 388